canjs/canjs/util/fixture/doc/create.md

 @param {Function} callback A function to call with the created item.

 @body
-`store.destroy(request, callback)` simulates a request to destroy an item from the server.
+`store.create(request, callback)` simulates a request to add an item to the store.

     todosStore.create({